Inward Yoga is a space for women to come together in ritual as we honour Universal rhythms, the divine feminine and the power of connection.

 These days it is not uncommon to be living with high levels of stress, pain, chronic conditions and/or injuries.
 If you are experiencing any of these conditions or injuries, please feel free to contact Kristie to discuss which classes may be best suited, and to find out how these presentations can be accommodated in class.

-This connection and reverence for myself has not always been there and was borne from a sense of great disconnection.
+This connection and reverence for myself has not always been alive within me and was borne from a sense of great disconnection.
 For as long as I can remember, I had always felt uncomfortable in my skin.
 I felt out of place in life, as though I was on the outside looking in.
 I felt incredibly shy, introverted, lacking in confidence, uncertain and insecure.
 I was completely unskilled and unaware of how to meet my hypersensitive nature.
 I continually looked outward, deferring my power to others, somehow hoping that something or someone would resolve the discord I experienced.

 I explored a brief connection with the incredible practice of yoga in my late teens, however found sitting with the intensity of my emotions intolerable.
 This further alienated me, pushing me further away from my centre and inner compass.
 Yoga became a distant memory.
-I quite unconsciously found myself on a path of self-destruction, and in a misplaced effort to move further away from myself, I moved overseas in my early 20’s as I further explored my career as a Flight Attendant.
+I quite unconsciously found myself on a path of self-destruction and in a misplaced effort to move further away from myself, I moved overseas in my early 20’s as I further explored my career as a Flight Attendant.
 Always pushing myself to be better and do better, I achieved a wonderful career highlight as a VIP Flight Attendant, working on a private jet based out of the Middle East.
 I worked, travelled and partied hard, living a lifestyle of indulgence and extravagance which only compounded the sense of disconnection, anxiety and unhappiness I experienced.
 The perfect fuel for a downward spiral.

 Not surprisingly during my time overseas, my hypersensitivity became increasingly heightened and yet paradoxically I continued to push and achieve.
 I was creating a façade of who I thought I should be, instead of honouring who I was at my core.

 During a period of downtime overseas, and in a rare moment of acknowledging my inner voice, I reconnected with yoga and began to once again teeter around the edges.
 I became close enough to acknowledge my shadow but not close enough to befriend to her.
 In my late 20’s, I returned to Australia.
 Yoga and meditation became a lifestyle experiment to better understand my hypersensitive nature and anxious tendencies which were beginning to tell in my physical body through chronic pain.
-This sweet, simple and quiet agreement I made to connect with my body, breath and intense emotions just once a week began to pique a deeper curiosity, calling me back to the practice and ultimately back to myself.
+This sweet, simple and quiet agreement to connect with my body, breath and intense emotions just once a week began to pique a deeper curiosity, calling me back to the practice and ultimately back to myself.